What is Shocking a Swimming Pool or Spa?

-Shocking or sanitizing or chlorinating a swimming pool is an important process of pool maintenance, which is adding chlorine to your pool water to raise free chlorine (FC) to recommended levels and eliminate chloramine or combined chlorine (CC), which is formed as FC level (FCL) in your water depletes due to heavy pool usage or as a result of UV light from the Sun.
+Chlorine also eliminates chloramine or combined chlorine (CC), which is formed as FC level (FCL) in your water depletes due to pool usage or as a result of UV light from the Sun.

-Combined chlorine turns pool water cloudy, smells chlorine, and cannot sanitize your pool water to keep harmful bacteria and germs causing algae and ammonia away from your pool.
+Combined chlorine turns pool water cloudy, smells chlorine, and cannot sanitize your pool or spa water to keep away harmful bacteria and germs.

-If you have a non-saltwater pool, you need to add chlorine manually to your water at least once a day or a week depending on which chlorine shock you are using in order to maintain recommended FCL, which should always be 3ppm with Cynuric acid (Cya) ranging between 40 - 60ppm.
+If you dont have saltwater chlorine generator, you need to add chlorine manually to your water at least once a day or a week depending on which chlorine shock you are using to maintain recommended FCL in your pool or spa.

-Before we go into how to shock a swimming pool to raise FCL and clear cloudy water, let's discuss few details you need to know before shocking the pool like when to shock, time to shock, and best chlorine shock to use.
+Before we go into how to shock pool or spa to clear cloudy water, let's discuss few details you need to know before shocking the pool like when to shock, time to shock, and best chlorine shock to use, otherwise, you can grab your chlorine shock and scroll down to " 3 Easy Steps for Shocking Pool or Spa Using Chlorine"

-After How Long to Shock My Swimming Pool?
+After How Long to Shock My Swimming Pool and Spa?

-What duration to shock your non-saltwater pool will depend on which type of chlorine you are using to shock your pool, and later in this guide you will be able to choose which is best for your pool; powder, liquid, or tablet chlorine.
+What duration to shock your pool or spa will largely depend on the type of chlorine you are using to shock your pool, and they include granular, liquid, trichlor or dichlor.

 How to Know Free Chlorine Level is Low

-Chemically balanced pool water is the beginning of easy swimming pool maintenance, as such, you need a very accurate and reliable pool chemical test kit like LaMotte ColorQ Pro 7 that tests all chemicals in your water including FC, TC, pH, Total Alkalinity(TA), Cyanuric acid, Calcium Hardness, and Bromine for bromine maintained pools.
+Chemically balanced pool and spa water is the beginning of easy swimming pool maintenance, as such, you need a very accurate and reliable pool chemical test kit like LaMotte ColorQ Pro 7 that tests all chemicals in your water including FC, TC, pH, Total Alkalinity(TA), Cyanuric acid, Calcium Hardness, and Bromine for bromine maintained pools and spa.

 What is The Right Time to Shock a Swimming Pool?